 Any data breach will be reported to appropriate authorities within 72 hours of the breach being found, and Learning with Parents will liaise fully with appropriate authorities to respond to the breach.

 Cross Border Data Transfer

 Our primary structured data systems that you access are located in the UK.
-Unstructured data storage is either in the EU or covered by Privacy Shield.
+Unstructured data storage is either in the EU or covered by Standard Contractual Clauses.

 Cookies are small text files that are placed on to your device when you first visit a website which monitors interactions with the site.

 There are three categories of cookies we set:

 To view the full list of cookies we use across our sites, click here.

 To work towards our goals, we may reach out to other organisations and public bodies.
 We do this only where we see necessary and have balanced the needs of Learning with Parents with the interests of those receiving the direct communications.
 The purpose of Learning with Parents is to ensure that all children are supported effectively at home to fulfil their academic potential.
 We can only achieve our aims through building and developing relationships with current and new supporters.
 We therefore contact those we believe have closely aligned aims, and schools and other educational establishment where we believe we can support their learners and help toward our goals.
 Our database is reviewed regularly, and contacts are removed where necessary.
 Our emails also allow contacts to withdraw their details in accordance with our data storing processes.

 Other marketing materials and updates require opt-in consent from the contact.